What Is Polygon?

 |---|---|

-| Polygon Chain / Polygon PoS | Public EVM-compatible chain for transactions, applications, payments, and settlement. |
+| Polygon Chain / Polygon PoS | Public EVM-compatible network for applications, payments, transactions, and settlement. |

-| Open Money Stack | End-to-end payment infrastructure: fiat access, wallets, compliance, stablecoin orchestration, routing, and settlement. |
+| Open Money Stack | Payments infrastructure connecting fiat access, wallets, compliance, stablecoin orchestration, routing, and settlement. |

-| Polygon CDK | Infrastructure for dedicated chains that can connect to the broader Polygon ecosystem. |
+| Polygon CDK | Technology for building dedicated chains that can connect to the broader Polygon ecosystem. |

-| Polygon Portal | User interface for bridging, swapping, and managing assets. |
+| Polygon Portal | User interface for bridging, swapping, and managing assets across supported networks. |

 Why Payments Matter

-| Payment layer | Business role |
+| Role | Function |

 |---|---|